10+ Family Things to Do at Christmas

 Although a lot of people are doing online Christmas shopping for the holidays, a lot of people do still “go” Christmas shopping.
 Take your kids out into the Christmas craziness and let them buy Christmas gifts for their friends and teachers.

 There are so many AMAZING Christmas books for kids!
 Without a doubt, there is a Christmas book for everyone in your family.
 You can read a traditional Christmas story, or you can find something newer, like The Little Blue Truck’s Christmas.
 Here are some of my favorite Christmas books for kids!

 Do child-focused advent activities together

 If you celebrate the Christmas religion side of the Christmas season, there are some really awesome activities for celebrating Advent together.
 You may want to read a part of the Christmas story together every night leading up to Christmas.
 Another advent family activity would be to light an advent candle each Sunday during advent.

 Something I did every year with my family and I now do with my own children at Christmas is to drive around and look at Christmas lights.
 We do this a couple of times during the Christmas season.
 And now, there are even places you can drive through and look at Christmas lights, oftentimes set up to Christmas music.

 Have an Ugly Sweater Contest

-Let the Ugly Sweater Contest begin.
+Let the Ugly Christmas Sweater Contest begin!
 Grab some plain shirts and some Christmas decorating supplies and let each person in your family make an ugly Christmas sweater.
-You’ll be able to wear them around the house, but it will be so much more fun to wear them out Christmas shopping, to family Christmas events, to work, and to dinner.
+You’ll be able to wear them around the house, but it will be so much more fun to wear them out Christmas shopping, to family Christmas events, to your Christmas work party, and to your family Christmas dinner.

 Read Next: The Perfect Stocking Stuffers for Toddlers